TaviEz/Pong-Game/README.md

 **Issues to be fixed**

-The paddles start moving after about a second if you hold one of the ```WSOL``` controls.
+The paddles start moving after about a second if you hold one of the ```W S O L``` controls.
 On the other side, you can spam one of the control keys, but somtimes you will be late when trying to hit the ball.